storacha/w3up/CONTRIBUTING.md

-# w3up UCAN Protocol

-Implementation of the w3up UCAN protocols.

-## Contributing
+# Contributing

-Feel free to join in.
-All welcome.
-[Open an issue](https://github.com/web3-storage/w3-protocol/issues/new)!
+Join in.
+All welcome! web3.storage is open-source.
+The code is dual-licensed under [MIT + Apache 2.0](license.md)

+This project uses node v18 and `pnpm`.
+It's a monorepo that use [pnpm workspaces](https://pnpm.io/workspaces) to handle resolving dependencies between the local `packages/*` folders.

 If you're opening a pull request, please see the [guidelines](#how-should-i-write-my-commits) on structuring your commit messages so that your PR will be compatible with our [release process](#release-process).

-### Setup a development environment
+## Setup a development environment

 We use `pnpm` in this project and commit the `pnpm-lock.yaml` file.